 Our story begins in 2018 with Andy’s bold proclamation: “I want to retire.”
 Angela, ever practical, replied, “And do what?”
 With all the confidence in the world, Andy said, “Faff about and fish.”
-After Angela regained consciousness from the sheer shock of it all, her brain kicked into gear, and the idea of a move to Scotland—and creating a wellbeing retreat—was born.
+After Angela regained consciousness from the sheer shock of it all, her creativity kicked into gear, and the idea of a move to Scotland, and creating a retreat, was born.

-You see, the Highlands have always been Andy’s happy place.
-For over 50 years, he’s come here for peace, tranquillity, and a bit (okay, a lot) of fishing.
-His ancestors hailed from Blair Atholl, with some noble Warwickshire ties and, bizarrely, a sprinkle of Shakespearean connection—because who doesn’t want a poet in the family tree?
+The Highlands have always been Andy’s happy place.
+For over 50 years, he’s come here for peace, tranquillity, and a lot of fishing.
+His ancestors hailed from Blair Atholl, with some noble Warwickshire ties and, rather wonderfully, a sprinkle of Shakespearean connection—because who doesn’t want a poet in the family tree?
 Many of his descendants stayed rooted in the Highlands, and his father now rests peacefully on the Gualin Estate by the River Dhionard.

-Angela’s ancestors?
-Well, that’s where things get spicy.
-With Irish roots that potentially trace back to a 5th-century warlord named Niall of the Nine Hostages, we’re pretty sure he wouldn’t have been big on yoga and mindfulness retreats. (“Meditate?
+Angela’s roots add a bit more drama.
+With Irish ancestry potentially tracing back to a 5th-century warlord named Niall of the Nine Hostages, let’s just say mindfulness probably wasn’t high on the family agenda. (“Meditate?
 I think not!
 Pass me a sword!”)
 But, hey—evolution, right?

-So, with Angela’s brain buzzing with ideas and Andy’s fishing rods packed and ready, we set out to build something special.
-A retreat.
-A sanctuary.
-A little slice of Highland heaven where you can breathe, let go of the noise, and reconnect with yourself.
-For Andy, it was perfect—nature, fishing, and no meetings.
-For Angela, it was a chance to use her 20+ years of experience as a mental health practitioner (EMDR UK), Clinical Hypnotherapist, Cognitive Behaviour Therapist, and certified Personal Coach.
-If you’re battling the aftermath of narcissistic behaviours, Angela’s your gal.
-If you’re trying to figure out how to engineer something or want to know the best walks, definitely ask Andy.
+So, with Angela’s head full of ideas and Andy’s fishing rods packed and ready, we set out to build something special: a retreat, a sanctuary, a little slice of Highland heaven where people could breathe, slow down, and reconnect.
+For Andy, it was paradise—nature, fishing, and no meetings.
+For Angela, it was a chance to combine her 20+ years of experience as a mental health practitioner (EMDR UK), Clinical Hypnotherapist, Cognitive Behaviour Therapist, and certified Personal Coach.

-Together, we’ve built this retreat with love, laughter, and a healthy sense of humour.
-We wanted a space where others could experience the magic of the Highlands, let go of life’s worries, and maybe discover that faffing about isn’t so bad after all.
+Together, we’ve built this retreat with love, laughter, and a good dose of humour.
+We wanted a place where others could experience the magic of the Highlands, let go of life’s worries, and maybe discover that “faffing about” is actually good for the soul.

 Charities and Good Causes - We’re passionate about supporting local causes and giving back to the community wherever we can.
 In 2023, we proudly reached our goal of raising £2,000 for Walking With The Wounded, a military charity helping veterans transition back into work.
 In 2024, our focus shifted closer to home—we raised £1,000 to purchase an additional defibrillator for Blairmore, a busy walking area with limited emergency provisions.
 As of August 2024, we’re thrilled to have achieved this goal and will continue fundraising to replace defibrillator pads as they expire.